-To turn the lights on again, turn the engine switch to the ON position, or turn the headlight switch off once and then back to the $30 \le 0$ or 30 position.
+To turn the lights on again, turn the engine switch to the ON position, or turn the headlight switch off once and then back to the $20 \le 0$ r g position.

 Customization

 That can be configured at Toyota dealer. (vehicles without multi-information display)